dbarabash/jquery-pjax/README.md

 ## events

-pjax will fire two events on the container you've asked it to load your reponse body into:
+pjax will fire four events on the container you've asked it to load your reponse body into:

 * `start.pjax` - Fired when a pjax ajax request begins.
+* `success.pjax`   - Fired on pjax ajax request success.
+* `complete.pjax`   - Fired on pjax ajax request complete, one parameter is jqXHR.
-* `end.pjax`   - Fired when a pjax ajax request ends.
+* `error.pjax`   - Fired on pjax ajax request fail.

 This allows you to, say, display a loading indicator upon pjaxing: